ChathuraDR/usingChart.js/README.md

 **For windows users**

 1.Download all the files in the repository and put them in a folder which is created inside www directory inside WAMP directory.(If you're using XAMPP path you have to put them in 'htdocs' directory inside XAMPP directory.)

   -For you easiness i added mysql database table file '' here.you can import it into your database :).

 2.Type this [url](http://localhost/using_chart.js/usingChartJS.html) in your browser and hit enter.

+**For Linux/mac users**

+1. This is the path for localhost '/etc/apache2'.